andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 `<1,3,1>` twice (once for `<1,3,1>` and once for `<1,3,-1>`, which was normalized away).

-That means we have to follow the rules in the previous demo *backwards*, like:
+That means we have to follow the rules in the previous interactive element *backwards*, like:

 ::: {#golSyms3DReverse .highlightbox}
+**Element 4b:** 3D Negation-Symmetry Reverse Neighbor Multiplicities

 ::: {#golSyms3DReverseCont}
 Please enable Javascript
 :::